How to Work Smarter for Maximum Positive Impact in the World

 The power of association has also been very important in my own life.
 If you are looking to make some changes, the easiest way to make those changes is to first, choose to make a change, but then find a community that supports the change ongoing and holds you accountable.
-For this reason, I have developed the Online Breakthrough Inner Circle Community.
-This group consists of all my clients.
-And every month I provide an online group workshop aimed to help my clients reach their full potential and achieve their dream businesses.
-My clients also help each other to stay on course.
+For this reason, I have developed the Breakthrough Year Program and the Game Changer Mastermind.
+These programs help purpose-driven entrepreneurs bring their business to the next level.
+And an important factor in both programs is accountability.
+My clients help each other to stay on course.
 They remind each other of their dreams and don’t let fear get in the way.

 9. Become an Essentialist

 “If you don’t prioritize your life, someone else will” –Greg McKeown

 Embrace essentialism, the concept put forth by Greg McKeown, which is about saying no to the “trivial many” so you can focus more on the “essential few.”

 First, change your mindset and your vocabulary.

 “It’s all important,” → “Only a few things really matter.”

 “I can do both.” → “I can do anything but not everything.”

 Explore so you can understand the difference between what’s truly important and everything else.
 Spend much time as possible exploring, listening, debating, questioning, and thinking so you can understand the difference.
 Identify temptations and distractions so you can build a structure to empower yourself against them.